Single-tenant versus multi-tenant and integration service environment for Azure Logic Apps

 The authoring capability is currently available only in Visual Studio Code, but isn't enabled by default.
 To create these connectors, switch your project from extension bundle-based (Node.js) to NuGet package-based (.NET).
 For more information, see Azure Logic Apps Running Anywhere - Built-in connector extensibility.

-Logic app (Standard) resources can run anywhere because the Azure Logic Apps service generates Shared Access Signature (SAS) connection strings that these logic apps can use for sending requests to the cloud connection runtime endpoint.
-The Logic Apps service saves these connection strings with other application settings so that you can easily store these values in Azure Key Vault when you deploy in Azure.
+Logic App (Standard) resources can run anywhere because Azure Logic Apps generates Shared Access Signature (SAS) connection strings that these logic apps can use for sending requests to the cloud connection runtime endpoint.
+Azure Logic Apps service saves these connection strings with other application settings so that you can easily store these values in Azure Key Vault when you deploy in Azure.

 You can locally run, test, and debug your logic apps and their workflows in the Visual Studio Code development environment.

 Before you run and test your logic app, you can make debugging easier by adding and using breakpoints inside the workflow.json file for a workflow.
 However, breakpoints are supported only for actions at this time, not triggers.
 For more information, see Create single-tenant based workflows in Visual Studio Code.

 Directly publish or deploy logic apps and their workflows from Visual Studio Code to various hosting environments such as Azure and Azure Arc enabled Logic Apps.